khalid-hussain/shaheen/chap10.md

 black slaves are ready to be called when needed.
 I will leave now.
 Sit comfortably.
 There is no danger here."

-Abu Dawood left room and Badr Bin Mughira took to observing the room.
+Abu Dawood left room and Badr bin Mughira took to observing the room.
 Suddenly, he heard footsteps from a direction.
 He turned around and looked, and abruptly stood up.
 Rabia was standing in front of him, staring at him dumbfounded.